WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

-A sales content management system (CMS) platform helps the sales enablement team, marketing, and other teams organize high-value content assets, so they’re easy to find.
+A sales content management system or sales CMS helps enablement, marketing, and other teams organize high-value content assets so they’re easy to find.

 Sales reps use these assets to answer customer questions, show how your product or service meets their needs, and overcome objections.
-The right content helps the buyer see the benefits of your solution.
+The right content helps the buyer see the benefits of your solution, and a sales CMS puts the content where reps can find it.

 Sales reps have an average of 1,400 assets to choose from during the sales process.
 But so many types of content can limit the impact of each piece.
 As a result, sales reps struggle with information overload, redundancy, and poor asset management.